-18 A.B.A.
-(1937), p.
-50. Using the A.B.A.'s data for American cities, the percentage of the population that was foreign born bore an insignificantly negative correlation with the percent using postal savings.
+^{17.} See the ABA (1937).
+The ABA's data for U.S. cities indicate that the percentage of the population which was foreign born bore an insignificantly negative correlation with the percentage using postal savings.

-C. A time series model of U.S. aggregate demand for postal savings
+C. A Time-Series Model of U.S. Aggregate Demand for Postal Savings

 The U.S. postal bank was deemed a success in its first two decades, as it gradually increased its size by serving the specialized needs of a limited clientele.
-Up to 1930, although it grew steadily, the postal system never accounted for much more than 1% of all time and savings deposits in U.S. banks.
-Subsequently, though, it experienced two periods of explosive growth which increased its importance well beyond what the designers had probably envisaged.
+Up to 1930, although it grew steadily, the postal system never accounted for much more than 1 percent of all time and savings deposits in U.S. banks.
+Subsequently, though, it experienced two periods of explosive growth (Figure 1).